Embed This Data

 - FDI Inflow:

-Belgium’s economic freedom score is 69.2, making its economy the 40th freest in the 2013 Index.
-Its overall score has increased by 0.2 point from last year, primarily reflecting notable improvements in freedom from corruption and the management of public spending that counterbalance declines in labor freedom and monetary freedom.
+Belgium’s economic freedom score is 68.8, making its economy the 40th freest in the 2015 Index.
+Its overall score has decreased by 1.1 points from last year, with declines in labor freedom, the management of public spending, and fiscal freedom outweighing improvements in monetary freedom, business freedom, and freedom from corruption.
 Belgium is ranked 18th among the 43 countries in the Europe region, and its overall score is above the regional and global averages.

-The top income tax rate is 50 percent, and the top corporate tax rate is effectively 34 percent.
-Other taxes include a value-added tax (VAT) and an estate tax.
-The overall tax burden amounts to 43.8 percent of total domestic income.
-Government spending has leveled off at 53.4 percent of total domestic output, but budget deficits over 4 percent have caused public debt to reach levels equivalent to about 100 percent of GDP.
+Belgium’s top individual income tax rate is 50 percent, and its top corporate income tax rate is 33 percent.
+Other taxes include a value-added tax and an estate tax.
+The overall tax burden equals 45.3 percent of gross domestic product.
+Government spending is equivalent to 54.7 percent of the domestic economy, and public debt is approaching nearly 100 percent of GDP.

-The cost of establishing a company has been reduced to below 20 percent of the level of average annual income, and starting a business takes only three days and four procedures.
-Although employment regulations have gradually become less burdensome, the non-salary cost of hiring a worker remains high.
-Inflation has been modest, but price-control policies continue to affect a range of products and services.
+The overall regulatory environment is efficient and transparent.
+The cost of establishing a company has been reduced, and starting a business takes only three days and four procedures.
+Although employment regulations have become less burdensome, the non-salary cost of hiring a worker remains high.
+The state controls the prices of a wide range of fuels and other items and spends almost 1 percent of GDP on coal subsidies.